dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 It's possible that jobs can consume a lot of memory in various situations, such as when bringing data back into dbt for processing, running a high thread count, or retrieving tables from schemas during docs generation.

-Refer to [dbt Cloud architecture](/docs/cloud/about-cloud/architecture) for more info on its architecture and how the data flows.
+Refer to [dbt Cloud architecture](/docs/cloud/about-cloud/architecture) for an architecture diagram and to learn how the data flows.

 <!-- leaving space for CI job treatment, runtime, warm up pods updates